PostgreSQL vs DynamoDB: Use Cases and Trade-offs

 PostgreSQL:

-- Single insert: < 10ms
+- Single insert: under 10ms

-- Batch insert: 50-100ms
+- Batch inserts: 50–100ms for hundreds of rows

 DynamoDB:

-- Single item: < 5ms
+- Single item write: under 5ms

-- Instance: $50-500/month
+- Instance: $50–500/month depending on size

-- Storage: $0.10/GB/month
+- Storage: ~$0.10/GB/month

-- Backups: $0.095/GB/month
+- Backups: ~$0.095/GB/month

-- Data transfer: $0.09/GB
+- Data transfer: ~$0.09/GB

 DynamoDB

-- Provisioned: $0.00025/RCU, $0.00125/WCU
+- Provisioned: $0.00025/RCU/hour, $0.00125/WCU/hour

 - Storage: $0.25/GB/month